stormalf/porth/README.md

     MEM: keyword to push the address of the beginning of the memory onto the stack
     @: operator loads value from the memory
     $: operator stores value to the memory
+    2DUP: keyword to duplicate the top 2 values of the stack
+    SWAP: keyword to swap the top 2 values of the stack
+    DROP: keyword to drop the top value of the stack
+    RETURN: keyword to end the program (calls syscall1)

 ## release notes